-Traditional radar systems have 5-degree (or worse) resolution.
-Due to their low azimuth resolution and lack of elevation resolution, traditional radars, that were originally designed for controlling emergency braking and adaptive cruise control, are limited to detecting moving vehicles and discard all detections of the stationary environment.
+Traditional commercial radar systems have 5-degree (or worse) resolution.
+Due to their low azimuth resolution and lack of elevation resolution, traditional radars, that were originally designed for controlling emergency braking and adaptive cruise control, are limited to detecting moving vehicles and discarding all detections of the stationary environment and cannot address free space mapping that requires high elevation resolution.
 Traditional radars have a high level of false alarms that trigger reports of phantom objects and false positives.
 For this reason, the detection threshold, is raised which results in decreased radar sensitivity and may lead to accidents.
 We have revolutionized radar by addressing these core issues that have caused recent driverless vehicle and autopilot accidents by detecting stationary objects, identifying vulnerable road users, and eliminating false alarms without radar ambiguities.